FREQUENTLY ASKED QUESTIONS

 - greater than 1200 mg/L is regarded as unacceptable

 Please do not backwash your Thirsty Nomad, it does not require backwashing.
-The Ultrafiltration in your Thirsty Nomad is a “mechanical’ filter via fine membrane filters in a straw like pattern and backwashing may destroy the fine membranes contained within our 0.01 Ultrafiltration.
 Backwashing is generally used for granular activated carbon beds that have what we call in the water industry “free-board” – this is the gap or free space/ open area in your filter that enables the carbon fines to be “tossed about” in back washing and mixed up.
-If your caravan filter is tightly packed then backwashing is not effective and your filter has not been packed to allow for the ‘movement’ of the granular activated carbon.
-The process of backwashing granuar activated carbon in common in water treatment plants where they have engineering and designed in the requisite area for the ‘free movement’ for backwashing.
+We see poorly designed caravan filters that are expensive and popular that have very tightly packed granular activated carbon – in this instance being so tightly packed, backwashing is not effective and your filter has not been packed to allow for the ‘movement’ of the granular activated carbon.
+The process of backwashing granuar activated carbon in common in large municipal water treatment plants where they have engineered and designed the requisite area for the ‘free movement’ of backwashing.
 We see many caravan filters that are tightly packed and don’t even allow for any “free-space” for the carbon media to be tossed about in the backwash process.

-Yes, both our Heavy Metal Removal Media and our Quantum Disinfection media removes fluoride.
+Yes, our Quantum Disinfection media removes fluoride.
 The addition of fluoride to a drinking water supply is generally governed by the Australian Drinking Water Guidelines.
 The Guidelines recommend a health-related guideline value (maximum concentration) of 1.5 mg/L for fluoride, which mirrors the World Health Organization Guidelines for Drinking Water Quality 2006.
 Additionally,